 Payment Bundling

 When a customer has multiple active subscriptions, Odus can charge them in a single payment instead of separate charges per subscription.
-This reduces transaction fees and simplifies billing statements for your customers.
+This reduces transaction fees, simplifies billing statements for your customers, and can improve payment success rates by reducing the number of charges.

 How It Works